mlaricheva/fancybox/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fancybox is to provide more detailed versions of ggplot2-boxplots, such as a boxplot with top N observations.
+The goal of fancybox is to create more detailed versions of ggplot2-boxplots, such as a boxplot with top N observations.
 These visualizations may provide better understanding of the data and both between- and within-group differences